Barbara Bendlin, PhD

 Nick was an undergraduate research assistant at the ADRC.
 He reviewed and processed MRI scans to ensure that they are usable for research, and created post-visit results letters for research participants.
 Email: vanderwerker@wisc.edu

-Jack Hunt, PhD
+Jack Hunt, MD PhD

 Chase Taylor